 At KS2, phonics knowledge from KS1 is built upon.
 Children follow on the school reading scheme as they move into KS2 and choose reading books from the appropriate level.
 These books are taken home for children to read.
 To help your child progress, listening them to read every night for at least 10 minutes is extremely beneficial.
 When listening to your child read it is important that the children’s understanding of what they are reading is also focussed on.

 Our pupils will develop a lifelong love of reading and become passionate about reading.

 Through the specific teaching of reading skills, we support children and their reading journeys so that they

 Pupils in school also use an online reading programme called Reading Plus which assesses their reading level and presents them with a wide selection of books at the suitable level.
 The programme then uses questions and reading speed trackers to assess pupil’s progress and adjusts their reading accordingly.
 The data from this programme then feeds into our intervention and support programmes.

 Children can also access Reading Plus at home.
 This can be done by going to the Reading Plus Website.
 Children should know their login details but if they do not then please ask their class teacher.

-The Phonics and Reading subject lead is Mrs Monks
+The Reading subject lead is Mrs Monks